 The Distance-Learning Program brings the Human Services faculty and curriculum to learners throughout the state of Washington and is designed specifically to serve place-bound students.
 Western Washington University’s Woodring College of Education actively seeks ways to provide access to higher education for individuals on the Kitsap and Olympic Peninsulas and in other underserved areas of the state.
 One of these opportunities is the Human Services Distance-Learning Program, an upper division major that utilizes mixed modalities with an emphasis on technology to enable students to complete a bachelor’s degree from Western.

-Human Services Distance-Learning is a full-time 76 credit major beginning in winter quarter each year and delivered over six consecutive quarters including summer.
-Students meet on main campus prior to the start of classes in January to attend an all-day orientation with incoming students taking classes in Bellingham.
+Human Services Distance-Learning is a full-time 75 credit major beginning in fall quarter each year and delivered over five consecutive quarters, excluding summer.
 The core course work is delivered online via web-based learning and includes direct supervision at field sites during the three required internships.
 High-speed internet access is strongly recommended in order to take full advantage of learning in a technology rich environment.
-To complete the major, students take 12 credits for each of five quarters.
-Since 180 credits are required to graduate with a Bachelor of Arts, it is recommended that applicants complete up to 104 transferable credits at a Washington State community college before entering Western Washington University.
+To complete the major, students take 15 credits for each of five quarters.
+Since 180 credits are required to graduate with a Bachelor of Arts, it is recommended that applicants complete up to 105 transferable credits at a Washington State community college before entering Western Washington University.
 Students transferring in fewer than 105 credits can take electives during their sixth quarter in the program to reach the 180 total credits necessary for the BA degree.

 Curriculum, Application Process, Tuition, and Admission Requirements